Automatic Position Reporting System, radio based digital communications system for local, regional, or long distance.

 European Committee for Electro technical Standardization.

-A Centralized Traffic Control system, or CTC, monitors the status of signaling on a line or network and displays the relevant status information to a central operator, assists in the management of the line or network consistent with the timetable and exercises control to prevent small schedule disturbances from becoming traffic jams.
+A Centralized Traffic Control system, or CTC, monitors the status of signalling on a line or network and displays the relevant status information to a central operator, assists in the management of the line or network consistent with the timetable and exercises control to prevent small schedule disturbances from becoming traffic jams.
 CTC also notifies the operator of ATC equipment failures and of failures in traction power and passenger station support facilities.
 CTCS : Chinese Train Control System, a train control system used on railway lines in China.

 Dedicated Passenger Line.